Accomidatons in Reykjavik

 Hostels in Iceland are a cheaper and more flexible option.
 One hostel in Reykjavik - Kex - even has a gastropub inside!

 For a city, there are plenty of good guesthouses and bed and breakfasts in Reykjavik.
 This is a great option if you are traveling solo or as a couple / small group.
 These are more intimate than a hotel but also far cheaper and will certainly get you closer to Icelandic culture and people.

 Downtown Reykjavik - Staying in an Icelandic guesthouse will allow you to sample the legendary Icelandic charm and hospitality.

 This travel accommodation phenomenon has now landed here in Iceland.
 Some people swear by it, and Icelanders are the perfect hosts since they are friendly and welcoming whilst still knowing how to give you some space.
 You'll find options for budget-friendly shared rooms - ideal for meeting other travelers -, private rooms or you can even book the whole apartment!

 Apart from the Airbnb option, which you’ll find on their website, one of the best places you can go to source details on accommodation providers is the official Iceland tourism website www.inspiredbyiceland.com, or TripAdvisor.

 Once you’ve sorted your accommodation, then get your holiday activities and tours of Iceland organized.
 Reykjavik is an awesome base to tour the countryside from – and the team at Gray Line Iceland would love to show you around!

-Gray Line Iceland is the sightseeing expert here in Iceland.
-We run all sorts of tours of Iceland, right across the country, such as the Golden Circle Express; showcasing the magnificent scenery at Þingvellir National Park.
-Or why not get up close to the iconic Skógafoss waterfall and enjoy stunning views of glacial landscapes and volcanoes!
+Gray Line Iceland is a sightseeing expert here in Iceland.
+We run all sorts of tours of Iceland, right across the country, such as the Golden Circle Tour; showcasing the magnificent scenery at Þingvellir National Park.
+Or why not get up close to the iconic Skógafoss waterfall and enjoy stunning views of glacial landscapes and volcanoes?